thoongee/TextAnalysis/README.md

 2023-1 text analysis class

 ## 1. Overview
-This is a team project for the Text Data Analytics class (← Is this English...?
-Check out the syllabus).
+This is a team project for the Text Data Analytics class.
 E-commerce companies are attracting premium brands to increase customers, sales, and profitability.
 We planned this project to find answers to the following questions by comparing C.avenue products, a collection of premium brands from a leading Korean e-commerce company, with regular products.
   - Do customers perceive premium brands selected by e-commerce companies differently from generic products?
   - If customers perceive it differently, what makes it different from the norm?